digdilem/taskpony/README.md

   - Some sort of toggleable daily progress badge "N tasks done today".
 Unsure of need/benefit.
   - Ability to undelete Lists
   - A self reloading ability when another client changes the displayed list.
 May require a fairly bit switch to api style working
+  - A history table for tasks and actions.
+Extra detail for tasks for recurring tasks, when lists were created, changed etc.

 - Unlikely:
   - A List Template system.
 This might be where you can create a list with a pre-defined set of Tasks already populating it.
 This might be useful for for repeatable workflows.
 This may be overly complex to define, however.